 You can provide benefits to your employees in the form of employee share schemes (ESS).
-If you choose to tax these benefits they will be taxed as an extra pay / lump sum payment.

-- their name and IRD number
+- employee’s name and IRD number

 - the payment code “ESS”